Gardner, Hubbardston police warn of older man trying to lure girls into white van

 “It’s scary,” said local parent Elaina Allen.
 “We’re a small town, but lately we’ve had a lot going on so it reminds you that you’ve got to pay attention at all times.”

-Police are asking for the public’s help for gathering more information and say the girls in these cases all did the right thing in running away.
+Police are asking for the public’s help in gathering more information, adding that the girls in these cases all did the right thing in running away.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)